JakeDelaney/PP1-Happy-Paws/README.md

 ## Deployment
 ### How to deploy this site
-* Navigate to the Settings menu from within the desired Github repository
+* Navigate to the Settings menu from within the desired Github repository.
-* Select Pages from the 'Code and automation' tab
+* Select Pages from the 'Code and automation' tab.
-* Choose Source > Deploy from a branch
+* Choose Source > Deploy from a branch.
-* Then choose Branch > Main and clickm save
+* Then choose Branch > Main and click save.
 * Wait a few minutes for the page to build.
-It can then be accessed from the desired repository under the tab "Environments"
+It can then be accessed from the desired repository under the tab "Environments."

 ### How to clone this site
- * Navigate to the main page of the desired repository
+ * Navigate to the main page of the desired repository.
- * Click the "Code" option above the list of files
+ * Click the "Code" option above the list of files.
- * Copy the repository URL, and then open up Git Bash
+ * Copy the repository URL, and then open up Git Bash.
- * Chagne the current working directory to a location for the cloned directory
+ * Change the current working directory to a location for the cloned directory.
- * Enter the command 'git clone' and paste the copied URL
+ * Enter the command 'git clone' and paste the copied URL.
- * Press enter to create a local clone
+ * Press enter to create a local clone.

  <br>